galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/tutorial.md

 ![FeaturePlot colored by counts](../../images/scrna-SeuratRStudio/plot17.png "FeaturePlot colored by counts")

 Eureka!
 This explains the odd DP shift between wildtype and knockout cells - the left side of the DP cells simply have a higher sequencing depth (UMIs/cell) than the ones on the right side.
 Well, that explains some of the sub-cluster that we’re seeing in that splurge.
-Importantly, we don’t see that the DP-L or (mostly) the mature T-cell clusters are similarly affected.
+Importantly, we don’t see that the double negative or mature T-cell clusters are similarly affected.
 So, whilst again, this variable of sequencing depth might be something to regress out somehow, it doesn’t seem to be impacting our dataset.

+><tip-title>Overprocessing</tip-title>
-The less you can regress/modify your data, in general, the better - you want to stay as true as you can to the raw data, and only use maths to correct your data when you really need to (and not to create insights where there are none!).
+>The less you can regress/modify your data, in general, the better - you want to stay as true as you can to the raw data, and only use maths to correct your data when you really need to (and not to create insights where there are none!).
+{: .comment}

 Do you think we processed these samples well enough?
 We have seen in the previous images that these clusters are not very tight or distinct, so we could consider stronger filtering.
 Let's take a look at gene expression of a gene we know should not be expressed in tCells as a sanity check: